 Mesa Public Schools

-Please feel free to call if you have any questions.
+Please feel free to call the school nurse or health assistant if you have any questions.

 FLU FACTS: Preventing the Flu - Good Health Habits Can Help Stop Germs

 AVOID CLOSE CONTACT - Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.

 STAY HOME WHEN YOU ARE SICK - Stay home from work, school, and errands when you are sick.
 Keep sick children at home.
 You will help prevent others from catching the illness.